 It shouldn’t be too difficult to estimate value for most of your assets.
 For your life insurance, you’ll want to consider its accumulated cash value.
 It might also be interesting to know if your policy qualifies for a life settlement and, if so, what it’s worth.
 A life settlement involves selling your life insurance to a third-party investor for a lump sum of cash.
 Depending on the policy type, value, and your age, you may be able to sell your life insurance policy for up to 60% of the death benefit value.

 Which types of life insurance policies can be sold?

 Not all types of life insurance policies can be sold.
-Typically, you need to have variable, universal, or convertible term coverage to be eligible to sell your policy in a life settlement.
+Typically, you need to have whole, variable, universal, or convertible term coverage to be eligible to sell your policy in a life settlement.
 If the insured policyholder is terminally ill, standard term policies may also be eligible for a similar option known as a viatical settlement.

 If you’re curious about your eligibility to sell and the potential value of your policy, Harbor Life Settlement can provide you with a FREE, no-obligation policy estimate.
 You may be eligible for up to 60% of the death benefit value for your policy in cash now.
 Our team will walk you step-by-step through the process and you are free to walk away at any time.

 If you do decide to sell, you’ll receive a lump cash sum that can be used however you’d like.
 Life settlements are a popular choice for seniors, as the extra money can be used to fund retirement and make the most of your golden years.
 Few people realize their life insurance policy is an asset, so make sure you’re aware of its value.